project-march/ProjectMarch/README.md

 to get people with a spinal cord injury to stand up and walk again.
 This repository contains the code to make this happen.

+More information about our project can be found on [projectmarch.nl](https://www.projectmarch.nl/en/project-march).

 ## Pictures
 <img src=".gitlab/readme/ivi.jpeg" alt="The exoskeleton sitting on a wooden box on a field track." width="49%">
 <img src=".gitlab/readme/exo.jpeg" alt="The pilot wearing the exoskeleton and standing straight on a field track." width="49%">